Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

     Run `chmod 755 start.sh && ./start.sh` to run Windows.

     When QEMU first starts up, select the window and press ESC before it starts booting.
+    This will make it boot into its BIOS so we can configure it.

-    Then, set your display resolution up to 1440x900 in Device Manager > OVMF Platform Configuration (or any other resolution you want to use).
+    Set your display resolution up to 1440x900 in Device Manager > OVMF Platform Configuration (or any other resolution you want to use).
 It's limited to a relatively small resolution, due to standard VGA for ARM64 not being supported, and having to use ramfb instead.
 This may change in the future, but we have to use ramfb for now.

     Save the settings, and select Reset in the main BIOS menu to test out your new resolution.
 Then, just set up Windows.